torvalds/linux/Documentation/networking/arcnet-hardware.rst

   R - Terminator
   T - T connector

-But that is not all!
+But that is analt all!
 The two types can be connected together.
 According to the official documentation the only way of connecting them is using an active hub::